 - delayed development of motor functions

-- fewer spontaneous movements than normal
+- fewer spontaneous movements than usual

 - persisting early age reflexes